 Marine and Coastal Policy Research Group

 In the Marine Policy course, each student is a member of the Marine and Coastal Policy Research Group.
 Each student chooses to study a current unresolved question impacting America’s coastlines and oceans.
-They then interview a myriad of stakeholders with a vested interest in the outcome of the issue, examine relevant federal and state laws, regulations, and conduct cross-disciplinary research in order to develop credible policy strategies and solutions to their real-world problem.
+They then interview a myriad of stakeholders with a vested interest in the outcome of the issue, examine relevant federal and state laws, regulations, and conduct cross-disciplinary research in order to develop credible policy strategies and solutions to their real-world problems.

 This problem-based approach empowers students to gain the knowledge, confidence, and skills to address major questions and issues in all fields.
 It also provides the coastal stakeholder community with an opportunity to benefit from capable research, objective investigations, and collaboration with the only undergraduate college program that examines the ocean from an interdisciplinary lens, while seeking opportunities to empower global problem-solving.